dydxfoundation/dip/content/dips/DIP-24.md

 ## Implementation
 A full implementation of the proposed changes can be found [here](https://github.com/dydxfoundation/governance-contracts/pull/46).

+**Timing of Implementation**
+- Epoch 25 ends on August 1, 2023, at 15:00 UTC.
+- 1,150,685 DYDX will be distributed under LP rewards in Epoch 25 (the current epoch).
+- If the proposal is successfully executed, the reduction of LP rewards will take effect immediately in Epoch 26.
+As a result, 575,343 DYDX will be distributed to LPs according to the LP rewards formulas in Epoch 26.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).